Dyeing Rainbow Silks with Kool-Aid

 3) SILK into DYE

-In these pictures the silks have not yet been completely submerged in water.
+In these pictures, the silks have not yet been completely submerged in water.
 I gently placed the silk into the bowls and then let the children press them down and cover them with the dye.

 4) RINSE & HANG

 Rinse your silk in cold water until it runs clear and hang to dry.
 If the sun is shining, they dry in less than an hour.
-If you want them to look extra lovely, iron them on low heat and store hung or folded.
+If you want them to look extra lovely, iron them on low heat and store them hung or folded.

 You'll notice our silks look more tie-dyed.
 This is because we used smaller bowls for ease.
 It's easy to achieve a solid dye with large bowls and a little more stirring to ensure the dye reaches all the folds and wrinkles in the silk.